 DENNIS DI CICCO'S OBSERVATIONS OF BARNARD'S STAR MOTIONS

 Does the Copernican model have any rational explanation for this observed behavior of Barnard's star?
-Well, no.
+No.

 Does the TYCHOS have any explanation for this asymmetric east-west oscillating motion of Barnard's star?
-Well, yes.
+Yes.

 WHY BARNARD'S STAR "ZIGZAGS" AS OBSERVED

 In reality, of course, the Barnard's star does not truly / physically zigzag in such manner as it proceeds in space.
-Its observed, zigzagging motion is just a natural consequence of the earthly observer's annual, trochoidal path.
-Our earthly frame of reference (vis-à-vis the stars) is constantly fluctuating back and forth along this trochoidal path.
-As we saw earlier, this goes to explain a great many "irregularities, inequalities and aberrations" that astronomers, cosmologists and astrophysicists have been endlessly debating - even up to this day.
+Its observed, zigzagging motion is just a natural consequence of the earthly observer's annual, trochoidal path; it is our constantly fluctuating terrestrial frame of reference that causes this illusion.
+As we saw earlier, this goes to explain a great many "irregularities, inequalities and aberrations" that astronomers, cosmologists and astrophysicists have been endlessly debating throughout the centuries.
 You may for instance recall (from Chapter 17) that it was once thought that Jupiter would inevitably end up crashing into the Sun, while Saturn would be driven away into the depths of space!
 Thankfully, such apocalyptic 'End-of-Days' scenarios (prognosticated in the early 20th century by our world's foremost astronomers) were entirely spurious: as the TYCHOS model demonstrates - these calamitous predictions were nothing but misconceptions spurred by their erroneous (heliocentric) interpretation of our Solar System.

 There really isn't much more to say about the observed motions of Barnard's star - but perhaps this final graphic on the subject will help you envision just how and why Dennis Di Cicco (who deserves a giant hat tip) recorded the peculiar motions of our next-to-nearmost star :

 On a philosophical note, it is rather unfortunate how intellectual minds often seem to contemplate some ominous and self-destructive tendencies of Mother Nature - and of the Universe as a whole.
-This gloomy and alarmist attitude is not, in my heartfelt opinion, conducive to a sane and serene advancement of human knowledge, wisdom and scientific inquiry.
+This gloomy and alarmist attitude is not, in my humble opinion, conducive to a sane and serene advancement of human knowledge, wisdom and scientific inquiry.
 I am satisfied that the TYCHOS model may contribute towards a closer, happier and less paranoid relationship with Mother Nature.
 Let's all stop conjecturing about assorted "chaotic states" of our wondrous cosmos - and start appreciating its predominantly peaceful harmony and stability.
-Yes, our beloved binary Solar System may well end up exploding into a pyroclastic supernova or dissolving into a nebula - several million years from now.
-But should we really need to worry about this, today?
-Having said that, I will now share with you a formidably interesting, brand new study published as recently as mid-2022.
-As we just saw, the companion of Barnard's star was only discovered as recently (or 'as late') as November 2018, a fact that would certainly go to support the TYCHOS model's contention that ALL STARS - without exception - are locked in binary systems.
-In Chapter 3, we also saw that science journals were reporting (around 2017) about the "new evidence that all stars are born in pairs".
-Well, ladies & gents, it now appears that all stars also die in pairs!...
+Yes, our beloved binary Solar System may well end up exploding into a pyroclastic supernova or dissolving into a nebula - several trillion years from now.
+But do we really need to worry about this today?
+Having said that, I will now share with you a hugely interesting, brand new study published as recently as mid-2022.
+As we just saw, the companion of Barnard's star was only discovered as recently as November 2018, a fact that would certainly go to support the TYCHOS model's contention that ALL stars - without exception - are locked in binary systems.
+In Chapter 3, as you may recall, we saw that science journals were reporting (around 2017) about the "new evidence that all stars are born in pairs".
+Well, ladies & gents, it would now appear that all stars also die in pairs!...

 "DYING STARS ARE OBSERVED TO BE BINARY SYSTEMS"

-Here follow three selected extracts (to be found at the BBC website) from a scientific study which reports about some very recent astronomical / observational studies (2020-2021) which basically concludes that any given star that we can see 'exploding' in our skies (and turns into what is known as a 'supernova' or a 'planetary nebula') must necessarily have a binary companion.
-This fresh new theory is now known as the "binary hypothesis...
+Here follow three selected extracts from an article published at the BBC website which reports about some very recent studies (2020-2021) which basically conclude that any given star that we can see 'exploding' in our skies (and turns into what is known as a 'supernova' or a 'planetary nebula') must necessarily have a binary companion.
+This fresh new theory is now known as the "binary hypothesis"...

 _"WHAT HAPPENS WHEN A STAR DIES?
 At the end of their lives, sunlike stars metamorphose into glowing shells of gas – perhaps shaped by unseen companions.
 The galaxy is studded with thousands of these jewel-like memorials, known as planetary nebulae.
 They are the normal end stage for stars that range from half the Sun's mass up to eight times its mass.
 (More massive stars have a much more violent end, an explosion called a supernova.)
 Planetary nebulae come in a stunning variety of shapes, as suggested by names like the Southern Crab, the Cat's Eye and the Butterfly.
 But as beautiful as they are, they have also been a riddle to astronomers.
 How does a cosmic butterfly emerge from the seemingly featureless, round cocoon of a red giant star?"